alasca-association/tarook/docs/user/reference/options/yk8s.terraform.rst

 ``yk8s.terraform.gitlab_state_name``
 ####################################

-The name of the Gitlab state object in which to store the Terraform state, e.g. 'tf-state'
+The name of the Gitlab state object in which to store the OpenTofu state, e.g. 'tf-state'

 **Type:**::